micmejia/bible-dump/AMPC/Matthew/Matt 14.md

-And his head was brought in on a [^d]platter and given [^e]to the little maid, and she brought it to her mother.
+And his head was brought in on a platter and given to the little maid, and she brought it to her mother.